jasonnnnli/barcode-reader-docs/programming/features/read-inverted-barcodes.md

 ![Inverted Barcode](assets/inverted-barcodes.png)

 The feature to decode such inverted barcodes is not enabled by default.
-To enable it, add the value `GTM_INVERTED` to `GrayscaleTransformationMode` as shown in the code snippet below:
+To enable it, add the value `GTM_INVERTED` to `GrayscaleTransformationModes` as shown in the code snippet below:

 <div class="sample-code-prefix template2"></div>
    >- JavaScript